gw-inux/SlideJet/README.md

 A short tutorial and video guide (link coming soon) will walk you through the full process.
 With a decent internet connection, the entire setup takes just a few minutes.

+The Presentation [**SlideJet - Overview**](https://slidejet-overview.streamlit.app/) introduces the app and provide further guidance on use.

 <img src="FIGS/SlideJet_Logo_Wide_small.png" alt="SlideJet Logo" width="300">